lokalized/lokalized-java/README.md

 When expressing a range of values (`1-3 meters`, `2.5-3.5 hours`), the cardinality of the range is determined by applying per-language rules to its start and end cardinalities.

-In English we don't think about this - all ranges are of the form [`CARDINALITY_OTHER`](https://javadoc.lokalized.com/com/lokalized/Cardinality.html#OTHER) - but many other languages have range-specific forms.
+Every explicitly listed English CLDR range pair selects [`CARDINALITY_OTHER`](https://javadoc.lokalized.com/com/lokalized/Cardinality.html#OTHER), but unlisted pairs use Lokalized's end-category fallback.
+For example, [`CARDINALITY_ONE`](https://javadoc.lokalized.com/com/lokalized/Cardinality.html#ONE) -> [`CARDINALITY_ONE`](https://javadoc.lokalized.com/com/lokalized/Cardinality.html#ONE) is unlisted and therefore evaluates to [`CARDINALITY_ONE`](https://javadoc.lokalized.com/com/lokalized/Cardinality.html#ONE).
+Many other languages have additional range-specific forms.

 ### French Localized Strings File